frederic-perez/AmE-dictionary/data/dictionary.md

 __tragus__ _n_ __1__ The projection of skin-covered cartilage in front of the meatus of the external ear. __2__ Any of the hairs growing at the entrance to the meatus of the external ear.
 __trail mix__ _n_ :two: A mixture of high-energy foods, such as dried fruit, nuts, chocolate, and seeds, eaten as a snack especially by hikers. _Infused trail mix._
 __trailed__ _v_ _Presidential candidate is trailed by allegaions of torture._
+__trailer park__ _n_ (trailer camp) An area in which parking space for house trailers is rented, usually providing utilities and services.
 __trailing plants__
 __trails__ _n_
 __train wreck__ _n_ __2__ _slang_ A disastrous outcome or occurrence; a catastrophe: _described the new budget as a fiscal train wreck._ _This kind of code is often called a train wreck because it look like a bunch of coupled train cars._